jefersoneiji/decision-engine/frontend/README.md

 ### Utility

-We already have pre-existing functions to help you with the graph, for positioning and also nodes/edges.
+There already are pre-existing functions for positioning and also nodes/edges.
 They are the files: `nodeGeneration.ts` and `positionNodes.ts`.